vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 1: Overview of the Four Pillars**

 The authors introduce the foundational framework of DevRel through four interconnected pillars: **Developer Marketing, Developer Enablement, Developer Experience, and Developer Community**.
-These aren’t isolated functions—they overlap and influence each other.
+These aren’t isolated functions they overlap and influence each other.
 For any DevRel program to be successful, it needs to balance efforts across all four.
 This idea sets the tone for the entire book.

 > “The Four Pillars Framework creates the foundation for building, managing, and scaling a successful Developer Program.” (p.
 17)

 #### **Chapter 2: Developer Marketing**

 This chapter challenges the traditional marketing mindset.
 Developers dislike being marketed to in conventional ways.
-Instead, DevRel practitioners must build trust, provide value, and meet developers where they are—whether through authentic content, developer evangelism, or hands-on code examples.
+Instead, DevRel practitioners must build trust, provide value, and meet developers where they are whether through authentic content, developer evangelism, or hands-on code examples.

 #### **Chapter 3: Developer Enablement**

-Documentation, SDKs, APIs, tutorials—this is where Developer Enablement lives.
+Documentation, SDKs, APIs, tutorials this is where Developer Enablement lives.
 It’s about reducing friction and helping developers quickly reach success.
 The authors stress that enablement is not just support; it’s empowerment.
 One standout tip: treat documentation as a product, not an afterthought.

 #### **Chapter 4: Developer Experience**